rochus-keller/Oberon/README.md

 - The full Oberon+ language including the Oakwood libraries are supported
 - The SYSTEM module is not supported
 - The TRAP() and TRAPIF(condition:BOOLEAN) bult-in procedures let you escape to the debugger
+- FFI with dedicated Oberon+ language constructs for C library integration

+### Oberon+ to CIL/ECMA-335 assembly language compiler

+- Generates IL assembly language compatible with ECMA-335/ISO 23271:2012
+- The generated code runs on Mono, .NET and CoreCLR (all supported platforms)
+- The full Oberon+ language including generics and the Oakwood libraries are supported
+- The SYSTEM module is not supported
+- FFI not yet supported
+- Direct DLL generator (i.e. without intermediate assembly files and ILASM translation step) pending

 ### Binary versions